Fukaya A_\infty-structures associated to Lefschetz fibrations. III: Multilinear operations

 \begin{lemma} The two nullhomotopies \eqref{eq:chain-of-homotopies} and \eqref{eq:chain-of-homotopies-2} are essentially equivalent, which means that their difference (a chain map of degree $-1$) is itself nullhomotopic. \end{lemma}

 \begin{proof} Explicitly, putting in all the necessary notation, the claim is that the map

-is nullhomotopic.
+where $\rho^{-1}$ is from \eqref{eq:rho-for-a-cycle}, $r_{A|E}$ is from \eqref{eq:2nd-homotopy}, $\nu$ is from \eqref{eq:z-bounds}, and $\chi$ is from \eqref{eq:nu-null-homotopy}, is nullhomotopic.
 The nullhomotopy will be constructed in two parts, of which the first one is not surprising.
 Namely, the argument from Lemma \ref{th:r-is-b} can be generalized to proper pseudo-chains, in which case the expression in \eqref{eq:rho-for-a-cycle} acquires an additional term involving the boundary of the pseudo-chain.
-Specializing to the pseudo-chain $A|E$, one gets
+Specializing to $A|E$, one gets